drmichaeldouglass/MedBlend/README.md

 Download the add-on installation file which will be of the form: "medblend_0.0.1.zip", for MedBlend version 0.0.1 for example.

-### Install MedBlend
+### Install MedBlend (If you have administrator rights to your PC)

+If you have local administrator rights to run Blender then use these instructions otherwise, use the instructions in the next section.

-Open Blender 3.5 and from the Edit-->Preferences menu.
+Open Blender 3.5, ensuring to run Blender using administrator privalidges.
+From the Edit-->Preferences menu.
 Select "Add-ons".
 Then press install and find the medblend_0.0.1.zip file in the file explorer.

 ![Install_1](https://user-images.githubusercontent.com/52724915/220251356-2493eb54-77b3-43de-9880-fcdd381c3b20.PNG)